tivothis/tivothis/README.md

 - 🏔️ I'm a fullstack software engineer based in Boulder, CO.
 - 👾 I'm passionate about the intersection of technology and the arts
 - 🙌🏾 I love working with other developers and artists to achieve a collective goal
-- ⚡️ I'm currently learning Typscript and Tailwind CSS
+- ⚡️ I'm currently learning Typscript and Chakra UI

 ### Fun Facts